open-tiktoka/DouyinPy/docs/source/users/usage.rst

 Iterate Over Popular Videos Tagged with a Challenge
 ---------------------------------------------------

-TikTok refers to hashtags as "Challenges" internally.
+Douyin refers to hashtags as "Challenges" internally.
 You can iterate over popular videos tagged with a specific :ref:`Challenge`.

 .. tabs::

-    .. code-tab:: py TikTokAPI
+    .. code-tab:: py DouyinAPI

-            from tiktokapipy.api import TikTokAPI
+            from douyinapipy.api import DouyinAPI

             def do_something():
-                with TikTokAPI() as api:
+                with DouyinAPI() as api:
                     challenge = api.challenge(tag_name)
                     for video in challenge.videos:
                         ...

-    .. code-tab:: py AsyncTikTokAPI
+    .. code-tab:: py AsyncDouyinAPI

-            from tiktokapipy.async_api import AsyncTikTokAPI
+            from douyinapipy.async_api import AsyncDouyinAPI

             async def do_something():
-                async with AsyncTikTokAPI() as api:
+                async with AsyncDouyinAPI() as api:
                     challenge = await api.challenge(tag_name)
                     async for video in challenge.videos:
                         ...